If you're looking for a refreshing spring or summer dessert then look no further than this homemade lemon mascarpone tart!

 - Preheat your oven to 175°C (350°F).
 Lightly grease the base and sides of a 9.5" tart tin with some oil or vegan butter.

 - In your food processor, combine the gluten-free flour, ground almonds, vegan butter, maple syrup, and salt until the ingredients stick together to form a dough.
 If needed, add the tablespoon of water and blend again to bring the mixture together.

 - Evenly press the dough half of the dough into the sides of the tart tin first, then press the remaining dough into the base of the tin.
 With a fork, gently prick the dough several times.

 - Bake the crust for 10-12 minutes until slightly browned, then allow to cool to room temperature (do not remove the tart from the tin).
 Once at room temperature, place the tart in the fridge to chill while you prepare the filling.

 - Melt the white chocolate over a bain-marie (double boiler) and set aside until it cools to room temperature.

 - Add the cream cheese to a large bowl and use an electric whisk (or stand mixer) to whip it on low speed until smooth.
 Add the lemon curd in one tablespoon increments, and whisk to combine.
 Add the melted white chocolate and whisk again to combine.
-Lastly add the greek style yoghurt and whisk for another 30 seconds or so until evenly incorporated, be careful not to over-mix!
+Lastly, add the greek-style yogurt and whisk for another 30 seconds or so until evenly incorporated, be careful not to over-mix!

 - Store in an airtight container in the fridge and consume within 2-3 days.